lijierui/lijierui.github.io/_pages/about.md

 Research Assistant supervised by [Prof. Wei Lu](https://istd.sutd.edu.sg/people/faculty/lu-wei), at Singapore University of Technology and Design.
 Structured Math Word Problem Solving: I am working on a project where we propose a parser to parse math word problems into specially structured formulations.

+**Grammarly Inc** @San Francisco
+Applied Research Intern *May 2023 - Aug 2023*
+Highlighted the task of detecting self-contradictions in documents and proposed an annotated dataset for document-level self-contradiction detection to study self-contradictions in documents across multiple domains, varying document lengths, self-contradiction types, and scope while evaluating SOTA LLMs on our dataset with evaluation metrics designed for LLMs.

 Publication
 ------